 There are more than a hundred wineries to choose from, and there’s just no way you can visit each and every one (unless there is, in which case I commend your tenacity!).
 These 10 are tried-and-tested and worth your time and money.

 Vasse Felix is considered one of the top wineries in Australia and offers everything from wine tasting to the full dining experience.
 Their cuisine is a modern take on classic Australian dishes and the wine is delectable.
 My fave?
 The classic dry white.

 Barnyard is one of the tastiest lunch spots that will keep you coming back time and time again for their handmade pasta and gourmet wine.
-The prawn pork chorizo ravioli = to die for.
+The prawn pork chorizo ravioli or baked gnocchi = to die for.
 They are also open for breakfast on Saturday/Sunday if you’re looking to line your stomach before your wine tour.